nec-research/glomicave/README.md

 ```

-##### 3. Running 'loadFacts' pipeline
+#### 3. 'loadFacts' pipeline

-This pipline version can be used when we need to add text-mined facts using Open Information Extraction (OpenIE) into the knowledge graph.
+This pipline version is used to integrate text-mined facts obtained using OpenIE system into the knowledge graph.

 List of OpenIE-mined facts should be provided in a CSV-file of a special structure (see file format examples) using `--facts` option.